ovi-lab/Unity-DirectInput/README.md

 # Support

 If you have problems, please [raise an issue](https://github.com/MrTimcakes/Unity-DirectInput/issues/new) on GitHub.
+The original code is by Mr.TimCakes.

 # License

 This project is free Open-Source software released under the LGPL-3.0 License.
 Further information can be found under the terms specified in the [license](/../../blob/main/LICENSE).

 <a href="https://www.flaticon.com/free-icons/drive" title="drive icons">Drive icons created by Freepik - Flaticon</a>